pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 Located in ``sections/sidebar-secondary.html``.

-The in-page sidebar is just to the right of a page's article content, and is configured in ``conf.py`` with ``html_theme_options['secondary_sidebar_items']``.
+The in-page sidebar is just to the right of a page's article content and is configured in ``conf.py`` with ``html_theme_options['secondary_sidebar_items']``.

 By default, it has the following templates: